ChristianSelinger/christianselinger.github.io/_posts/2026-06-01-eradication-gap.md

 ---
 layout: post
-title: Benefits and nuisance of health interventions
+title: Selfishness and eradication of disease
 date: 2026-01-01
 description: Coupling disease transmission dynamics and game theory, we investigate how individual preference can lead to endemic disease and accepting some level nuisance will maximize societial benefits towards disease eradication
 tags: game_theory differential_equations